FISCAL MODELING STUDIES

 The Family Child Care Network Cost Estimation Tool (CET) is designed to assist State, regional and local organizations in better understanding the costs associated with operating a staffed family child care network.
 The CET can be used to estimate the operating costs for states and communities for services offered by a staffed FCC network.

 This tool from the Center for American Progress was developed to help increase understanding of why child care costs what it does, when teachers make so little.
 The interactive includes state defaults and users can modify 8 different quality elements.
+Updated in 2021 to include Family Child Care home settings.

 THE COST OF CHILD CARE DURING THE PANDEMIC